Home Buyer’s Guide

-Earnest money is like a deposit as part of the purchase agreement of a home.
-This typically is 1-2% of the purchase price of the home.
-Earnest money is the buyer’s way of saying they are serious about purchasing the home and they are providing a deposit in good faith that they do not intend on backing out of the contract.
+Earnest money is a good faith deposit as part of the purchase agreement of a home.
+Earnest money is the buyer’s way of saying they are serious about purchasing the home and they are providing a deposit in good faith as they intend to move forward with the closing process.

 Can I buy a home and sell mine at the same time?

-Absolutely!
-If the timing of the sale of your home and the purchase of a new home are right, this can be a very seamless transaction.
+If the timing of the sale of your home and the purchase of a new home are right, this can be achieved.
 However, there are some factors that could make this a little complicated.
 If your home is still on the market when you find the home of your dreams, you have a few options.
-You can make an offer that is contingent on the sale of your home, which means that the seller can continue to show their home and if they get another buyer, they can opt to take that offer and then you get to keep looking.
+You can make an offer that is contingent on the sale of your home, which means that the seller can continue to show their home and if they get another buyer, they can opt to take that offer.
 You can make a first right offer, which means that you have the first right to refuse the sale of their home to another buyer, but this also means that you may have to pay two mortgages while you try to sell your home.
 A first right only works if your mortgage broker says you can afford to keep two homes at once and you don’t require money from the sale of your home to make the down payment on the new home.
 If you are building a home or buying a quick move-in home, often times builders will allow a certain period of time for you to sell your home while under contract on a new home.

 What is a spec or quick move-in home?

 A quick move-in home, also known as a spec (speculation) home, is a house that the builder has opted to build on one of their available lots to make available for sale.
-These homes are often good options for buyers in a market with low inventory because they can get into a completely new home that include builder warranties.
+These homes are often good options for buyers in a market with low inventory because they can get into a completely new home that includes builder warranties.
 Depending on the stage of the build process a quick move-in home is in, there may be options to customize the finishes to suit your needs.
-The biggest benefit to a quick move-in home is being able to move into a brand new home without the 6-9 month construction process.
+The biggest benefit to a quick move-in home is being able to move into a brand new home without a longer construction process.

-My perspective is you can always negotiate with any seller, regardless of the state of the market.
-Builders are a little more challenging as they typically have pretty strict profit margins they like to meet.
+You can always negotiate with sellers, regardless of the state of the market.
+Builders may be a bit more challenging as they typically have pretty strict margins to meet.
 The longer a quick move-in home is on the market, the more willing a builder may be to negotiate the price.